mahynski/template-automl/README.md

 Update the CITATION.cff file to enable appropriate citations.

-The logo for this repository (logo.png) was generated using ChatGPI on July 25, 2025 with the prompt "Create a logo that represents automatic machine learning"
+The logo for this repository (logo.png) was generated using ChatGPT on July 25, 2025 with the prompt "Create a logo that represents automatic machine learning"